Brenda Arrowsmith, President

 Sylvie Wallis, Secretary & Social media/Website

-Born and raised in Sturgeon Falls, returning to Northern Ontario to live in Sudbury in 1992, Sylvie has worked as a Clinical and Educational Audiologist for 35 years.
+Born and raised in Sturgeon Falls, returning to Northern Ontario to live in Sudbury in 1992, Sylvie has worked as a Clinical and Educational Audiologist for over 35 years.
 She has become increasingly involved with classical and orchestral music through her child’s interest in violin and viola.
 She was treasurer for the Sudbury Youth Orchestra from 2012-2014 and has remained an avid supporter of the SYO’s activities.
 As an adult violin learner, she appreciates the importance of music performance and appreciation for all ages, and the beauty of ensemble orchestrations.

-Anne Zenker, Director
+Anne Zenker, Director & Social media

 Anne has lived in Sudbury since 1958.
 She worked as a piano teacher for 28 years until 1998.